 Battling corporate wrongdoing

-Corporate malfeasance in the form of corruption and bribery is a major risk that many organisations have to deal with.
-Even in Singapore, which has forged a reputation as a "clean" place for doing business, such incidences have cropped up over the years.
+CORPORATE malfeasance in the form of corruption and bribery is a major risk that many organisations have to deal with.
+Even in Singapore, which has forged a reputation as a "clean" place for doing business, such incidents have cropped up over the years.

 For instance, it came to light in 2017 that Singapore rig builder Keppel Offshore & Marine (Keppel O&M) made corrupt payments of US$55 million between 2001 and 2014 to win 13 contracts with Brazilian oil companies Petrobas and Sete Brasil.
 After the graft scandal was uncovered, Keppel O&M had to pay US$422 million in fines as part of a global resolution with authorities in the United States, Brazil and Singapore; a record for a Singapore-listed company.